alphagov/government-service-design-manual/technical-architecture/penetrationtesting.md

 ## Guidance/Tool

-Sometimes refered to as pen testing, vulnerability and penetration testing is the act of analysing and testing a service for security problems.
+Sometimes referred to as pen testing, vulnerability and penetration testing is the act of analysing and testing a service for security problems.
 This is often a specialist activity done via a third party.